hash6iron/powadcr/README.md

 To begin with is necessary use the Phil Schatzmann's libraries for ESP32 Audio Kit v.0.65 (https://github.com/pschatzmann/arduino-audiokit) where we could take advantage of all resources of this kit, to create a digital player and recorder for ZX Spectrum easilly, or this is the first idea.

+## Audiokit DIP switch configuration
-This project need set PCB switches to
+This project need set the PCB DIP switch to

 |Switch|Value|
 |---|---|